 Acute, symptomatic OAO, CRAO, and BRAO represent urgent ophthalmic conditions and require prompt evaluation.
-Such occlusions may represent an important clinical indicator of a more severe systemic disorder or embolic, inflammatory, infectious, or other process that may require a systemic medical evaluation that is both urgent and targeted to the patient's presentation and medical history.
-In most cases of CRAO, a prompt referral to a stroke center for a medical evaluation is recommended because the risk of ischemic stroke is particularly increased during the first 1 to 4 weeks.
+Such occlusions may represent an important clinical indicator of an embolic, inflammatory, infectious, or other process that may require a systemic medical evaluation that is both urgent and targeted to the patient's presentation and medical history.
+In most cases of CRAO, a prompt referral to a stroke center for a medical evaluation is recommended because the risk of ischemic stroke is high during the first 1 to 4 weeks, ranging from 3 - 6% in two studies.
+The incidence of concurrent stroke has been found to be 20-24% in two retrospective studies.
+One of these studies identified via diffusion weighted magnetic resonance imaging, but not brain computed tomography, acute cortical lesions in subjects imaged within 7 days of ocular presentation.
+In 112 consecutive patients with acute RAO (either with transient or fixed symptoms) were evaluated prospectively in a single center, and all underwent MRI brain acutely (within 24 hours) The majority (77/112) had CRAO or BRAO confirmed by ophthalmologic exam.
+Silent brain infarction, as evidenced by DWI abnormalities, was present in 19% of CRAO and 25% of BRAO subjects.
+This rate is similar to what is seen in patients with amaurosis or cerebral hemispheric TIA in other studies.
+Thus, a recommendation for urgent workup is warranted.42

-The rationale for acute management of the ophthalmologic implications following a CRAO, whether conservative, thrombolytic, or interventional, is to attempt to preserve or recover vision in the affected eye.
-Current evidence for effective interventional treatment for the ocular condition, other than corticosteroids for GCA, is controversial and based on level II data.
-Thrombolytic or interventional treatments that attempted to preserve or recover vision in CRAO or BRAO have not been proven to be effective at this time.
+The rationale for acute management of an RAO is very limited.
+Current evidence for effective interventional treatment for the ocular condition, other than corticosteroids for GCA, is controversial and limited to level II data.
+Thrombolytic or interventional treatments that attempted to preserve or recover vision in CRAO or BRAO have never been proven to be effective.
+43-45 The use of hyperbaric oxygen therapy (100% oxygen over 9 hours) has demonstrated efficacy over observation alone in several small randomized trials.
+46